gatsbyjs/gatsby/docs/accessibility-statement.md

 - Wordpress with the Classic Editor Plugin
 - Drupal

-For managing and deploying Gatsby sites, we recommend:
+For managing and deploying Gatsby sites with accessible tools, we recommend:

 - Netlify